 Venezuela: A Social Impact Game

-• Encourage empathy and awareness by putting players in emotionally complex scenarios where every decision has weight.
+The goal was to educate players about the social and political challenges Venezuelans face while encouraging empathy and awareness by putting them in emotionally complex scenarios where every decision has weight.

 I read academic papers, news reports, and firsthand accounts.
 I also conducted interviews with Venezuelan residents living in Miami to better understand the cultural and economic realities from multiple perspectives.